TomSB1423/Obsidian-Darkside20k/General Information/Interim report.md

 - Motivation for experiment
 	- Muon-induced spallation
 	- More sensitive detector so need to account for everything
-	- Too much tritium in xenon could be an explanation (look for xenon collaboration in the title in the past two years, look for xenon excess of events, this is not DEAP experiment for tritium)
+	- Too much tritium in xenon could be an explanation (look for xenon collaboration in the title in the past two years, look for xenon excess of events)

 ### Summary of Work Done (2 pages, probably 1 page)
 #question